 We believe the effects of inflation on our historical results of operations and financial condition have not been significant.
-During the six months ended March 31, 2024, general inflationary pressures and certain commodity price volatility have impacted our portfolio companies to varying degrees; however, the broad based impact of these pricing changes have largely been mitigated by price adjustments without adverse sales implications, and thus, have not materially impacted our portfolio companies' ability to service their indebtedness, including our loans.
+During the nine months ended June 30, 2024, general inflationary pressures and certain commodity price volatility have impacted our portfolio companies to varying degrees; however, the broad based impact of these pricing changes have largely been mitigated by price adjustments without adverse sales implications, and thus, have not materially impacted our portfolio companies' ability to service their indebtedness, including our loans.
 Notwithstanding the results to date, the cumulative effect of these inflationary pressures may, in the future, impact the profit margins or sales of certain portfolio companies and their ability to service their debts.
-We continue to monitor the current inflationary environment to anticipate any impact on our portfolio companies, will not be materially impacted by inflation in the future.
+We continue to monitor the current inflationary environment to anticipate any impact on our portfolio companies, including their ability to pay interest on our loans.
+We cannot assure you that our results of operations and financial condition or that of our portfolio companies will not be materially impacted by inflation in the future.